 You’re Not Getting a Complete Picture

 A Career Builder survey found that nearly half of employees only share posts with friends and family.
-If the purpose of conducting a social media background check is to find out who your applicant “really” is, then odds are you are not going to find out.
+If the purpose of conducting a social media background check is to find out who your candidate “really” is, then odds are you are not going to find out.